Wed, Mar 06|

 Quimper Grange, 1219 Corona St, Port Townsend, WA 98368, USA

 Doors will open at 6:00 and the circle will begin at 6:15; doors will close to entry right after the opening meditation and before we share the agreements.
 We ask that you arrive on time and plan to stay for the entire circle until we close at 8:15.

 Participants must be at least 18 years old and we ask that you not partake in any alcohol or other substances that would induce an altered state of consciousness while participating in the circle.

 The purpose of a community integration circle is to support one another in making sense of our psychedelic experiences and in being accountable to making corresponding changes in our lives that benefit ourselves and our community.
-These peer-led sharing circles provide us with the opportunity to revisit our psychedelic experience(s) and continue to grow from them, while also learning from the wisdom, questions, successes, and struggles of other community members undergoing the same process.
-The relationships formed in these circles also help grow and strengthen the community mycelial network that can continue to support and nourish our lives beyond these circles.
+These peer-led sharing circles provide us with the opportunity to revisit our psychedelic experience(s), whether they happened yesterday or decades ago, and continue to grow from them, while also learning from the wisdom, questions, successes, and struggles of other community members undergoing the same process.
+The relationships formed in these circles also help strengthen the community mycelial network that can continue to support and nourish our lives beyond these circles.

 Integrating a psychedelic experience is a complex and rich process that can include embodying insights, following guidance, finding meaning in challenging or confusing experiences, watering new ways of being, and releasing old patterns, amongst many other ways of weaving these experiences into the fabric of one's being and life.